Týr & Kira’s story is here…

 He should leave, walk out.
 Aethan or another could take her, but Týr couldn’t resist.
 “Ah, Fluff, you wound me.
 Truly.”

 Her head snapped his way.
 “Yes…maybe, if I thought for one second there was a heart or soul buried somewhere deep down under that shell,” she said sweetly, tone spiked with venom.
-She faced Hedori again, sweet as treacle.
+She faced Hedori once more, sweet as treacle.
 “How long do you think you’ll be?”

 Hiding his amusement, Týr sighed loudly as if put out.
 “C’mon, Fluff, let’s get you home.”